Frequently Asked Questions About Henry Ford at Home

 How does Medicare-certified home health care differ from private duty?

 Unlike Medicare-certified home health care, private duty services do not require a physician’s referral, but services are almost always paid for by the individual.
-Care can be customized according to the client’s preference, including the number of visits and the length of service, and include non-skilled services such as food preparation and hygiene assistance.
-Henry Ford at Home’s private-duty provider is Henry Ford Extended Care.
+Care can be customized according to your preference, including the number of visits and the length of service, and include non-skilled services such as food preparation and hygiene assistance.
+Henry Ford at Home's private-duty provider is Henry Ford Extended Care.

 Will my insurance pay for Henry Ford Home Health Care services?